saliktariq/Photo-Album-PHP-MYSQL/readme.txt

 This sql query can simply be executed on a MySQL server to produce required tables.
 This script can be run from an application like MySQL WorkBench to install the data structure.

+APPLICATION INSTALLATION:

+All files must be unzipped in the root folder.
+Please set the following directory permissions:

+/images - 777
+/thumb - 777

 DATABASE ACCESS:

 PHP Data Object PDO is used for data access and data transactions.
 Class MyPDO.php is creates as child class of PDO class,